The monotone-light factorization for 2-categories via 2-prorders

 This factorization system $(\mathcal{E^{'}},\mathcal{M^{*}})$ may be obtained from another (reflective) factorization system $(\mathcal{E},\mathcal{M})$ on $CompHaus$ by a process of simultaneous stabilization and localization.
 That is: beginning with the reflector $I:CompHaus\rightarrow Stone$ (the category of Stone spaces), whose right adjoint $H$ is a full inclusion, there is an associated (reflective) factorization system $(\mathcal{E},\mathcal{M})$; then, we take the largest subclass $\mathcal{E^{'}}$ of $\mathcal{E}$ which is stable under pullbacks, and take $\mathcal{M^{*}}$ to be the class of morphisms which are obtained by localizing $\mathcal{M}$ ($m\in\mathcal{M^{*}}$ if there is any surjective map $p$ such that the pullback $p^*(m)$ along $p$ is in $\mathcal{M}$).

-The process of last paragraph was studied in general in \cite{CJKP:stab}, beginning with a reflection $H\vdash I:\mathbb{C}\rightarrow \mathbb{X}$, and the surjective maps $p$ used in the localization were generalized to morphisms $p:E\rightarrow B$ such that the pullback functor $p^{*}:\mathbb{C}/B\rightarrow\mathbb{C}/E$ is monadic, called effective descent morphisms (e.d.m.) in Grothendieck (basic-fibrational) descent theory.
+The process explained in the last paragraph was studied in general in \cite{CJKP:stab}, beginning with a reflection $H\vdash I:\mathbb{C}\rightarrow \mathbb{X}$, and the surjective maps $p$ used in the localization were generalized to morphisms $p:E\rightarrow B$ such that the pullback functor $p^{*}:\mathbb{C}/B\rightarrow\mathbb{C}/E$ is monadic, called effective descent morphisms (e.d.m.)\ in Grothendieck (basic-fibrational) descent theory.

 In that paper \cite{CJKP:stab} some examples were given in which this process actually achieves a new factorization system $(\mathcal{E^{'}},\mathcal{M^{*}})$ (non-trivial because $\mathcal{E^{'}}\neq\mathcal{E}\Leftrightarrow\mathcal{M}\neq\mathcal{M^{*}}$).
 This is a quite rare phenomenon, since the pair $(\mathcal{E^{'}},\mathcal{M^{*}})$ usually fails to be a factorization system.
 When $(\mathcal{E^{'}},\mathcal{M^{*}})$ is in fact a factorization system (whose definition can be found in \cite{def_fact_sys}, and nicely exposed with other insights in \cite{CJKP:stab}), obtained by simultaneous stabilization and localization, it is to be called monotone-light as in \cite{CJKP:stab}, paying tribute to that first example referred to above.